RebootJeff/rebootjeff.github.io/source/_posts/2014-05-11-hackr-diary-weeks-11-12-and-beyond.markdown

 - Regrets
   - I should've used more Hack Reactor connections
   - I should've taken more action sooner
+  - I should've actively shown more enthusiasm for each company I visited
 - General
   - What recruiters are really like
   - How employers evaluate you *before* any interview